AyushDeuja/LilamBazzar/README.md

 # LilamBazzar
-A online platform for bidding and purchasing
+A online platform for bidding and purchasing directly

 # Peckages in Backend
 - Nest.js
 - Bcrypt
 - Prisma ORM
+- Cloudinary